 On top of that, setting up a Lightning Node requires users to know using implementation software like c-lightning, Éclair, or lnd.

 On the other hand, some services allow users to pay a fee for a Lightning node:

 Furthermore, the unit includes a full Bitcoin node.
-Users can install a host of software to customize or improve the unit’s functionality.
+Users can install a host of software to customise or improve the unit’s functionality.
 It runs 24/7 and does not consume much electricity.
-It is also a Lightning Node, and it is integrated with the BTCPay server.
+It is also a Lightning Node and integrated with the BTCPay server.
 This means that businesses can use it to connect to their customers.

 Blockstream, the creators of the c-lightning implementation, have launched a Lightning Node management service.

-Greenlight allows users to create a lightning node in the cloud while still giving users full control over their funds.
+Greenlight allows users to create a lightning node in the cloud while giving them full control over their funds.

 Moreover, the user does not need to monitor and maintain the node to earn Sats.
 An operator handles the day-to-day operations and asks the user’s permission when it needs private keys to route payments.